ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 A list of changes can be found in the Release Notes.

-#### How do I get the API versions supported by the PiWeb server?
+#### How do I get the API versions supported by PiWeb server?
 <br>
 The .NET SDK has a global version, depending on your chosen NuGet package or GitHub source files. <br>
-The REST API instead doesn't have a version as a whole, there are only the versions of the endpoints. <br>
+The REST API instead doesn't have a version as a whole, each service has its own version. <br>
-A request to the desired services endpoint provides the supported versions:
+You can find out the supported service versions by making a GET request to its base URL:
 ```html
 http(s)://ServerUri:Port/instanceName/dataServiceRest
 or